 The first interesting feature of the power spectrum is that it has a maximum.
-This maximum takes place roughly at $k_{\rm eq}$ for the following reason: entering the horizon at equivalence is the best time to do that in order for a matter fluctuation to grow more.
-In fact, as we have seen, scales that entered the horizon earlier (i.e. $k > k_{\rm eq}$) are suppressed because radiation is dominating and that $\delta$ grows logarithmically during this epoch, cf. Eq.~\eqref{deltacevoRD}.
-These are the scales of great observational interest, as can be appreciated from Fig.~\ref{Fig:pk_bigplot}.
+This maximum occurs roughly at $k_{\rm eq}$ for the following reason: entering the horizon at equivalence is the best time for a matter fluctuation to grow.
+In fact, as we have seen, scales that entered the horizon earlier ($k > k_{\rm eq}$) are suppressed because radiation is dominating and $\delta$ grows logarithmically during this epoch, cf. Eq.~\eqref{deltacevoRD}.
+These are the scales of great observational interest.

 On the other hand, the scales that entered after the equivalence grow proportionally to $a$, cf.~Eq.~\eqref{deltamattevo}.
-Evidently, the scale which entered at equivalence has had more time to grow than all the others, hence the the maximum or \textbf{turnover} in the power spectrum.
+Evidently, the scale that entered at equivalence has had more time to grow than all the others; hence, the maximum, or \textbf{turnover} in the power spectrum.

 The second interesting feature of the power spectrum is that its maximum is shifted to the left when we reduce $\Omega_{\rm m0}$.
-This means that the equivalence wavenumber $k_{\rm eq}$ is smaller when $\Omega_{\rm m0}$ is smaller and this can be immediately seen from Eq.~\eqref{keqdefinitionOmOr} if we fix $\Omega_{\rm r0}$.
+This means that the equivalence wavenumber $k_{\rm eq}$ is smaller when $\Omega_{\rm m0}$ is smaller, and this can be immediately seen from Eq.~\eqref{keqdefinitionOmOr} if we fix $\Omega_{\rm r0}$.

-Remarkably, observation favours the line for $\Omega_{\rm m0} = 0.3$ of Fig.~\ref{Fig:Pkplot}, as can also be seen from Fig.~\ref{Fig:pk_bigplot}.
-Since the radiation content is very well established from CMB observation (and our knowledge of neutrinos) as well as the spatial flatness of the universe (from the CMB, we shall see this in Chapter~\ref{Chap:CMBEvo}), and its age (at least a lower bound) and $H_0$ are also well-determined, the only way to make the total is to add a further component, which clearly is DE.
-The important point here is that the necessity for DE can already be seen by analysing the large scale structure of the universe (together with CMB) and this was realised well before type Ia supernovae started to be used as standard candles \cite{Maddox:1990hb}, \cite{Efstathiou:1990xe}.
+Remarkably, observation favors the line for $\Omega_{\rm m0} = 0.3$ of Fig.~\ref{Fig:Pkplot}.
+Since the radiation content is very well established from CMB observation (and our knowledge of neutrinos) as well as the spatial flatness of the universe (from the CMB, we shall see this in Chapter~\ref{Chap:CMBEvo}), and its age (at least a lower bound) and $H_0$ are also well-determined, the only way to make the total is to add a further component, which clearly is dark energy.
+The important point here is that the necessity for dark energy can already be seen by analyzing the large scale structure of the universe (together with CMB) and this was realized well before type Ia supernovae started to be used as standard candles \cite{Maddox:1990hb}, \cite{Efstathiou:1990xe}.